What You’ll Learn 🖥️

 Storing value type

-If you want to change the color of the indicator lamp in any of the wanted states simply click on the colored field and choose the desired color from the appearing color selector window.
+To change the color of the indicator lamp for any state, simply click on the corresponding colored field and select your preferred color from the color selector window.

 Overload Indicator